 Laura, who is the Nottingham Branch Manager for Mobile Mini, a leading hirer of portable site accommodation and secure storage containers, approached the Company to discuss potential sponsorship opportunities.

 “I spoke to the Managing Director and our Regional Director, Andrew Thompson, about the team, its ethos and how great it will be to play at the WWC, and I was thrilled when they offered to sponsor me,” she said.

 “It is costing over £100,000 for the whole team to play at the tournament and it’s fair to say receiving this funding from Mobile Mini is like a weight has been lifted off my shoulders, as the financial burden has been taken away from me.

 “I hope I can repay them by bringing back a medal.”

-Speaking about the decision to support Laura, Chris Morgan, said: “Mobile Mini is delighted to be sponsoring Laura in her pursuit of sporting success.
+Speaking about the decision to support Laura, the Managing Director, said: “Mobile Mini is delighted to be sponsoring Laura in her pursuit of sporting success.

 “Laura and her fellow players are the perfect example of what we strive to achieve as a Company, a successful team all working together to achieve the same goals, and we’re looking forward to seeing their achievements at the tournament.”

 The IFAF 2017 Women’s World Championships, will be available to watch online at http://footballcanada.com.

 To find out more about British American Football Association (BAFA), visit http://www.britishamericanfootball.org/